byuflowlab/GXBeam.jl/README.md

 [GEBT](https://cdmhub.org/resources/367): Open source geometrically exact beam theory code developed in Fortran as a companion to the proprietary cross sectional analysis tool [VABS](https://analyswift.com/vabs-cross-sectional-analysis-tool-for-composite-beams/).
 The theory for this code is provided in references [1](#1) and [2](#2).
 GXBeam was originally developed based on this package and its associated papers, but has since been augmented with additional features.

 [BeamDyn](https://www.nrel.gov/wind/nwtc/beamdyn.html): Open source geometrically exact beam theory code developed in Fortran by NREL as part of the OpenFAST project.
 This code was also developed based on [GEBT](https://cdmhub.org/resources/367), but uses Legendre spectral finite elements.
 This allows for exponential rather than algebraic convergence when the solution is smooth.
 This makes this code a good candidate for use when analyzing beams with smoothly varying properties.
 Unfortunately, the code is limited to analyzing a single beam, rather than an assembly of beams.

+The cross sectional analysis uses the same underlying theory as in [BECAS](https://becas.dtu.dk), but was written to be fast and optimization-friendly.
+[VABS](https://analyswift.com/vabs-cross-sectional-analysis-tool-for-composite-beams/) and [PreComp](https://www.nrel.gov/wind/nwtc/precomp.html) are other popular tools for composite cross sectional analysis.
+The former is not freely available, whereas the latter is lower fidelity as it is based on classical laminate theory.

 ## Contributing